Bug #1975

 I replaced the trapezoid rule by a numerical integration.
 Below a plot that compares the result for a 50h simulation of background only in the Crab region for an energy range of 30 GeV - 120 TeV.
 The top-left plot shows the original background subtracted sky map.
 The negative depression is also seen in this case.
 The top-right plot shows the numerical integration for a precision of 1e-4.
 With that precision, 33 evaluations have been done, which obviously is not sufficient.
 The bottom-left and bottom-right plots show precisions of 1e-5 and 1e-6.
 The respective (maximum) number of evaluations is 129 and 1057.
 From the plot it appears that 1e-5 is sufficient in precision.

-#4 Updated by Knödlseder Jürgen over 7 years ago
+#4 Updated by Knödlseder Jürgen almost 8 years ago

 - File trapezoid-vs-numerical-20GeV.jpg added